RRTogunov/MSPaintComputer/README.md

 ## Anatomy of a Logic Gate

-This is an example of the AND logic gate
+This is an example of the AND logic gate:

 ![Logic Gate Anatomy](media/logic_gate_anatomy.png)